 - And to have the melted chocolate be sugar free, I used Lily’s sugar free white chocolate bars (4 pieces).
 It is SO creamy and good!

-Can you the balls ahead or store
+Can you make the Peanut Butter Protein Balls ahead or store

 YES!
 I make these and keep them in the fridge.
 I’ve been eating one a day for the last 7 days, and I’m SO happy to have them available for a quick treat!

 - Mix together protein powder, peanut butter powder, and the sugar free powdered sugar.

 - Then, using only 1-2 tablespoons of water in order to mix and form balls of dough.
 Then form into 7 equal balls.
 Too much water and you can't work with it.
 You really have to get your hands involved to use the least amount of water you can get away with.

 - Put the formed balls of peanut butter dough onto a cookie sheet lined with parchment paper.
 Freeze just for about 20-30 minutes, so the melted chocolate is easier to dip.

 - Melt the chocolate.
 Take the peanut butter balls out of the freezer and dip each one.
 Return to fridge or freezer until you are ready to eat.

 PIN THIS FOR LATER AND FOLLOW ME ON PINTEREST!